Religious Temples

 Sanctuary of Sameiro

-How To Visit The Sanctuary Of Sameiro In 2024
+How To Visit The Sanctuary Of Sameiro This Year

 The Sanctuary of Sameiro is a place of pilgrimage and worship in the city of Braga.
 In addition, it’s the largest and most important center of devotion to the Virgin Mary in Portugal, after the Sanctuary of Fátima!
 Nowadays, the Sanctuary of Sameiro includes the Basilica and the Staircases, as well as squares, statues, and green spaces.
 Locals choose this spot to exercise, picnic, relax and watch the sunset.
 Mainly because the Sanctuary of Sameiro has the best panoramic views over Braga!